 Two calibration points per axis.
 Pick visible powers of ten.
 Toggle the axis to log.
 Export.

-That is the entire method.
-Everything below is the failure modes — what happens when you skip the toggle, calibrate between powers of ten, or mix log10 and natural log.
+That’s the entire method.
+Everything below is failure modes — skipping the toggle, calibrating between powers of ten, mixing log10 and natural log.

-For the general workflow, see the pillar guide on extracting data from a graph image.
+For the general workflow, see the pillar guide.
 This post zooms in on the log-axis edge cases.

 Why log axes trip people up

 Log axes compress orders of magnitude into equal pixel distances.
-The visible distance from 1 to 10 equals the distance from 10 to 100, even though the underlying value range is ten times larger.
+1 to 10 covers the same visible distance as 10 to 100.

-A linear digitizer reads pixel positions and assumes the value scales linearly between calibration points.
-If you give it “1” and “1000” on a log axis and let it treat the axis as linear, every point between gets mapped wrong — the midpoint pixel reads as 500, not 31.6.
+A linear digitizer assumes values scale linearly between calibration points.
+Give it “1” and “1000” on a log axis treated as linear, and the midpoint reads as 500, not 31.6.

-The fix is one line in the math.
-Take log10 of the calibration values, interpolate linearly in log space, then raise 10 to the result.
-Every digitizer worth using has this built in as an axis toggle.
+The fix: take log10 of calibration values, interpolate in log space, raise 10 to the result.
+Every digitizer worth using has this as an axis toggle.

 The four-step method, applied to log

-The four steps are the same.
+Same four steps.
 Two of them get a small adjustment.

 Step 3 is where every log-extraction error lives.
-The mental model that works: you are telling the tool “this pixel equals this real value.”
-Whether the in-between values are spaced linearly or logarithmically is a property of the axis type, not the calibration values.
+The mental model: you’re telling the tool “this pixel equals this real value.”
+Linear-vs-log spacing in between is a property of the axis type, not the calibration values.

 Setting the axis to log

 In DataFromChart, the axis type selector lives in the AXES layer alongside the calibration values.
-Pick “log” for the axis that’s logarithmic, leave the other on “linear” if it isn’t.
+Pick “log” for the log axis, “linear” for the other.
 Most charts are semi-log — log on Y, linear on X.

 Worked example: an acoustic frequency response chart

-Take a standard speaker frequency response curve: X axis from 20 Hz to 20 kHz on a log scale, Y axis in dB SPL from 60 to 110 on a linear scale.
-The published curve dips at 80 Hz, peaks at 3 kHz, and rolls off above 15 kHz.
+Speaker frequency response: X 20 Hz to 20 kHz log, Y 60 to 110 dB SPL linear.
+The curve dips at 80 Hz, peaks at 3 kHz, rolls off above 15 kHz.

-If you accidentally left the X axis on linear, the row for the same point would read something like 60, 82.3 — the pixel midpoint between 20 and 20000 reported as a linear value.
+If X stays linear, the same point reads 60, 82.3 — the pixel midpoint between 20 and 20000 as linear.
 That’s the canonical log-extraction failure.

 Try this on a real frequency response chart.
-Open the extractor, drop in the image, set the X axis to log, and export.
-Two minutes start to finish, no install required.
+Open the extractor, drop in the image, set X to log, and export.
+Two minutes start to finish, no install.

 Semi-log vs log-log

-Semi-log charts have one log axis.
-Log-log charts have two.
-The method scales: set each axis to its actual type.
+Semi-log: one log axis.
+Log-log: two.
+Set each axis to its actual type.

-Log-log examples: power-law relationships, allometric scaling, particle size distributions, certain financial charts.
-On a log-log chart, set both axis types to log, then calibrate each pair at two visible powers of ten.
-The extracted values are the real (non-log) numbers in both columns.
+Semi-log examples: bacterial growth, frequency response, exponential decay.
+Log-log: power laws, allometric scaling, particle size distributions, certain financial charts.
+Set both to log, calibrate each at two visible powers of ten.
+Extracted values are real in both columns.

 Common mistakes